debbieyuen/nanda-edge-agent/README.md

 diskutil eject /dev/disk16
 ```

+You will know that Balena flashed the SD card correctly if you no longer see the SD card showing on your desktop.

 ### Step 4
+Next, connect your monitor, mouse, and keyboard to the Jetson.
+If needed you may also plug in your Ethernet port.

+You will need to use a **Display Port** to plug in the monitor.
+Lastly, turn on your Jetson by plugging in your power supply.

 Complete the setup process and install the needed tools including Python, Chromium, Git, and GitLFS.

 On my hardware, Chromium did not open correctly.
 Running the commands below gave me `E: Package 'chromium' has no installation candidate`.